Bloating: uncovering the root causes of digestive discomfort

 The first priority of functional medicine is to identify and understand the underlying root cause of your condition.

-Our bloating specialists at Melbourne Functional Medicine will ask questions to uncover any patterns that point to a potential trigger for your bloating, using a range of functional testing and diagnostics to find the cause.
+Our bloating experts in functional medicine care will ask questions to uncover any patterns that point to a potential trigger for your bloating, using a range of functional testing and diagnostics to find the cause.

 We can then help you avoid and remove triggers to prevent bloat from occurring, rather than only suppressing the symptoms.